-Sometimes we struggle to provide a classical education for our children.
-Paideia Fellowship Homeschool Community offers complete classical humanities courses taught by skilled and loving teachers so you can breathe easy, knowing they are growing in wisdom and virtue in both school and life.
+Paideia Fellowship Homeschool Community offers an all-inclusive Charlotte Mason inspired, classical humanities course of study taught by skilled and loving teachers so you can breathe easy, knowing they are learning well, completing their courses, and growing in wisdom and virtue.

-Students will practice the skills of the language liberal arts (grammar, logic, rhetoric) and experience the content of an integrated humanities class, which includes history, literature, and philosophy.
+They will practice and master the skills of the language liberal arts (close reading, writing, grammar, logic, rhetoric) and experience the content of an integrated humanities class (history, literature, philosophy, artist study, and composer study).
 In addition, we provide instruction in a variety of self-management techniques and study skills throughout the year.
-Our liberal arts program allows students to complete the following courses and credits each year.

 Both you and your student will discover a tribe that gets the work of homeschooling classically no matter where you are in the world.